unccd/Prais4-reporting-manual/introduction.md

 - The Overview tab allows each Party to monitor the status of all their SO and indicators, and to track progress in completing the national report.
 By default, forms are labelled as either “open” or “not applicable”.
 If a Party wishes to report on an indicator marked as “not applicable” they can simply change the form status to “open” and enter the required information.
 Once a form is ready for quality assurance, the Party should change its status to “in review” to notify the secretariat.
-The review process is iterative: after addressing any issues raised during the review, the Party should resubmit the form by setting it to “in review” again.
+The review process is iterative: after resolving any comments posted during the review, the Party should resubmit the form by setting it to “in review” again.
-Once the Secretariat approves the form, its status should be updated to “Finalized” prior to the formal submission of the overall report;
+Once the Secretariat approves the form, its status should be updated to “Finalized” prior to the formal submission of SO1 and/or the overall report;

 - A specific tab entitled CP to capture Country Profile information including land area and population;